GIGABOOST.AI

 Why Is Pitching Harder Than It Looks (The Signal Crisis)?

-Most founders believe the goal of a pitch is to "explain" their business.
-This is a fundamental misunderstanding.
+Most founders believe the goal of a pitch is to "explain" their business — but this is a fundamental misunderstanding.
 The goal of a pitch is to reduce the investor's perception of risk while maximizing their fear of missing out (FOMO).
 In a market saturated with AI-generated noise, investors have developed a high-sensitivity "bot-radar."
 They can tell within three slides if a founder is an operator or just a storyteller.

 Furthermore, the "how to pitch to VCs" equation has changed because the investors themselves have changed.
 Today's VCs use their own internal AI models to scan for specific "fit factors" — regulatory compliance, 5-year financial logic, and market velocity.
 If you haven't "pre-underwritten" your deal by the time you sit down, you are already behind.
 You are competing against founders who are using data to prove their company is a mathematical inevitability.